Skip To Main Content

 Towson Defeats Charleston in Defensive Battle

-TOWSON, Md. – The Towson University men's basketball handed Charleston its first conference loss of the season with a 61-52 win on Thursday night.
+TOWSON, Md. – The Towson University men's basketball handed Charleston its first Coastal Athletic Association (CAA) loss of the season - winning 61-52 on Thursday night at SECU Arena.

 KEY STATS